BaristaLabs/barista-coldbrew/README.md

 ﻿# ColdBrew

+Barista-ColdBrew provides an all-in-one desktop app for Barista using Electron to allow scripts to be developed, executed and stored.

 Until packages are built, this repo will need to be forked in order to install and run Barista-ColdBrew

 ```bash